Drill reference

 Contains the number of points or edge curves selected for drilling.
 This is for Geometry based hole selection.
 Use the X to clear all the currently selected items.

 Opens a parameter set for creating a minimum and maximum range selection.
 Eliminates the need to physically select features from the model.
 The system will evaluate the model based on the Minimum and Maximum Diameter values specified.
 Use this range to include or exclude hole sizes.
-This is useful If the part is modeled with sizes that represent different machining processes.
+This is useful if the part is modeled with sizes that represent different machining processes.

 Example: Select all .250 - .2501 diameter holes for drilling and all .2505 - .2506 diameter holes for reaming.